soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 The probability of the word `apple` should be much higher than any other edible like `banana` or `spaghetti`, because the previous sentence mentioned that you bought an `apple`.
 Furthermore, any edible is a much better fit than non-edibles like `car`, or `cat`.

 Long Short Term Memory (LSTM) units try to address the problem of such long-term dependencies.
 LSTM has multiple gates that act as a differentiable RAM memory.
 Access to memory cells is guarded by `update`, and `forget` gates.
 Information stored in memory cells is available to the LSTM for a much longer time than in a classical RNN, which allows the model to make more context-aware predictions.
+An LSTM unit is shown in Figure 6.

 ![LSTM](NLP-lstm.png)